grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 1. Set an element to be tied to a field value.
 2. Turn off the inline editing toggle.
 3. Hover over the element to display the data link tooltip.
-4. Click the data link tooltip to open the data link.
+4. Click on the element to be able to open the data link.

-{{< video-embed src="/static/img/docs/canvas-panel/canvas-data-links-9-4-0.mp4" max-width="750px" caption="Data links demo" >}}
+{{< video-embed src="/media/docs/grafana/canvas-data-links-9-4-0.mp4" max-width="750px" caption="Data links demo" >}}